-Jikiden Reiki is a therapeutic healing method, used to treat many kinds of illness both psychological and physical.
-It uses direct healing touch (which is different from Western Reiki).
-It can be done remotely (distant reiki) as well.
+Jikiden Reiki is the authentic hands-on original Japanese style of Reiki, a therapeutic healing method, used for deep relaxation and to treat many kinds of illness both psychological and physical.
+It uses direct healing touch.
+It can be safely done remotely (distant reiki).

 WHAT IS REIKI ?

-Reiki is a traditional Japanese healing art for stress reduction and relaxation that can promote healing.
+Reiki is a traditional Japanese healing art for stress reduction and relaxation that promotes healing.
 It is done by the gentle laying of hands on the head and body and is based on the idea that universal life (rei) + energy (ki) flows through all living things.

 Jikiden Reiki uses the concept of 'Byosen', which can be translated as an accumulation of toxins or tension in a certain area.
 This is felt by the practioner, perceived as a warmth, strong heat, tingling or pulsation.
 By placing the hands on the area we are able to sense different cycles of energy until the tension is released.